bhuvangolhar/Data-Structures-and-Algorithms/String/string_builder.md

 ➤ Like StringBuffer, it also creates mutable strings that can be changed without making new objects.

+➤ Like StringBuffer, it also creates mutable strings that can be changed without making new objects.

 ➤ *Example -* StringBuilder sb = new StringBuilder("Java"); sb.append("Program"); → JavaProgram.

 ➤ It provides methods such as append(), insert(), delete(),, and reverse() for string manipulation.